AILAB-CEFET-RJ/stconvs2s/notebooks/README.md

 **These notebooks are parameterized**.
 Therefore, to run it again use the following commands:

 ```
-cd experiments
+cd notebooks
 ./run-notebooks.sh

 ```

-When you run [run-notebooks.sh](https://github.com/MLRG-CEFET-RJ/stconvs2s/blob/master/experiments/run-notebooks.sh) without parameter, it runs experiment experiments with default values.
-This script injects the [settings.py](https://github.com/MLRG-CEFET-RJ/stconvs2s/blob/master/experiments/settings.py) into the [notebook-builder.ipynb](https://github.com/MLRG-CEFET-RJ/stconvs2s/blob/master/experiments/notebook-builder.ipynb) and at the end generates a new notebook with the results.
+When you run [run-notebooks.sh](https://github.com/MLRG-CEFET-RJ/stconvs2s/blob/master/notebooks/run-notebooks.sh) without parameter, it runs experiment experiments with default values.
+This script injects the [settings.py](https://github.com/MLRG-CEFET-RJ/stconvs2s/blob/master/notebooks/settings.py) into the [notebook-builder.ipynb](https://github.com/MLRG-CEFET-RJ/stconvs2s/blob/master/notebooks/notebook-builder.ipynb) and at the end generates a new notebook with the results.

 ### Positional Parameters